MarlzRana/my-container-runtime/README.md

 # 🚀 My Container Runtime

 This project is a simple container runtime implementation using C++.
-It provides basic functionalities to create, isolate, and run commands in a containerized environment using:
+It provides basic functionalities to create, isolate and run commands in a containerized environment using:

 - Overlay File Systems
 - Control Groups